rwinslow/resolve/README.md

 * When you would mark more Doubt than you have Resolve remaining, gain 1 Trauma.
   * When you take Trauma, it encapsulates all stress, fatigue, and negativity at that moment so you only ever take one at a time.
-* Each Trauma occupies an Item or Skill slot whether it’s filled or not.
+* Each Trauma occupies a Gear or Skill slot whether it’s filled or not.
-* You may use your Trauma like a Skill or Item.
+* You may use your Trauma like a Skill or Gear.
 * When you gain your 4th Trauma, your character is retired \- they’ve had enough and can’t continue.
 * Trauma is only cleared with your Relief Arcs or very special Gear.